Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 I’ve had people tell me in the past that they’re in a 1,000 calorie deficit and not losing weight.
 This simply isn’t possible – if you’re in a 1,000 calorie deficit per day, you WILL lose weight.
 No question about it.
 In fact, at that rate, you’d lose about 1lb every 3.5 days.

 Your body will tell you if you’re in a deficit, not the other way around; i.e. if the scale is going down consistently, it means you’re in a calorie deficit, if it’s not, then you’re not.

 If you start eating fewer calories, your metabolism may adjust slightly to compensate, but not to the degree that it would actually stop you losing weight.

-If you’re not losing weight, you either need to drop your average daily calorie intake, increase your activity, or both until you start losing weight – as soon as that starts happening you KNOW you’re in a calorie deficit.
+If you’re not losing weight despite a calorie deficit (or what you think is a calorie deficit), you either need to drop your average daily calorie intake, increase your activity or both until you start losing weight – as soon as that starts happening you KNOW you’re in a calorie deficit.

 So why might you don’t actually be in a calorie deficit, even though you think you are?

 If you’re so damned sure that you’re in a deficit, your tracking had better be on point.
-There are many mistakes people making with tracking; including
+There are many mistakes people make with tracking; including

 - Not tracking everything – if you’re going to track, track EVERYTHING.
-That includes coffees (yes your Starbucks triple twatachino does have calories in – and lots of them), mayonnaise, that cheeky Fanta; all of it.
+That includes coffees (yes your Starbucks triple Frappachino with chocolate chips and whipped cream does have calories in – and lots of them), mayonnaise, that cheeky Fanta; all of it.

-- Tracking cooked weight instead of raw weight – 100g of raw pasta is very different from 100g of cooked pasta – you can see the differences below.
+- Tracking cooked weight instead of raw weight – 100g of raw rice is very different from 100g of cooked rice – you can see the differences below.
 Don’t make this mistake

 TDEE stands for total daily energy expenditure, i.e. the total amount of calories you burn on average per day – you can work it out here.